 - Professional programs: Business, Law and the MD program

-Faculty and instructors set learning outcomes at the course level.
-These are shared with students in course syllabi.
-Faculty also enter course learning outcomes when customizing their course evaluation forms, which allows students to provide feedback on each of the course's stated learning goals.
-Courses that are certified for Ways of Thinking, Ways of Doing are linked to learning outcomes for each of the eight Ways topic areas.
+Faculty may also enter course learning outcomes when customizing their course evaluation forms, which allow students to provide feedback on each of the stated course learning goals.

 Cardinal Courses provide undergraduate students with community-engaged learning and research opportunities.
 Guidelines and resources for faculty to support these offerings are described on the Haas Center for Public Service website.